 Far Cry 2, subverts this.
 Depending on how you interpret the intro, you showed up for an assassination mission in a war-torn African nation with either no gear at all, or at least a single .45 pistol and a machete.
 Both of these weapons are left in your room by the Jackal, and you're left to use them to run from the ensuing firefight between the warring factions outside until you're inevitably knocked out.
 When you wake up and get hired by whoever rescues you (the actual starting point of the game), you are given an automatic rifle, a pistol and either an RPG or a flamethrower, as well as medical equipment and a car.

-Played straight in Far Cry 3, with Dennis giving Jason nothing but the cash to buy a .45 pistol for beginning his quest to save the Rakyat from Vaas and his pirates, to the point of sending him out with just the pistol for hunting boar.
+Played straight in Far Cry 3, with Dennis giving Jason nothing but a machete and the cash to buy a .45 pistol for beginning his quest to save the Rakyat from Vaas and his pirates, to the point of sending him out with just the pistol for hunting boar.
 This is potentially justified, as Dennis wants to build Jason into a warrior to birth the new ultimate warrior of the tribals with the leader and making it hard on him forces him to adapt quickly and learn to struggle.

 Also justified by the fact that when Jason comes on-scene, the Rakyat aren't exactly winning (and aren't rolling in cash either) and have no real extra gear to spare for Jason's use.

-Crysis : Averted — the player does start with an assault rifle, a weapon accessory pack, and 200 rounds of ammunition.
+Crysis: Averted — the player does start with an assault rifle, a weapon accessory pack, and 200 rounds of ammunition.
 Despite having fallen out of an airplane.
 Oh, and not to mention, a friggin' super suit!
 Uncle Sam is not sending you in there naked, by any means.
 In the sequel, Alcatraz starts with a pistol that Prophet kills himself with, but gets an assault rifle about two minutes later after encountering the first CELL patrol.

 Halo.
 Granted, you are a Super Soldier, but Keyes sends you on your mission with a pistol he claims he doesn't keep loaded.
 This is a strange subversion, as the pistol is very strong in this game.
 Really the whole Halo series averts the trope, as you start missions with some of the best weapons in the game, like battle rifles and even specialty weapons like the sniper rifle and spartan laser.
 Also, you can only ever carry two weapons at once anyways, so there's no loss-of-arsenal between games.